qiaohuaisun/LB_FATE/docs/lbr.zh-CN.md

   dash towards target up to 3;
   deal physical 8 damage to target from caster;
   if caster has tag "windrealm" then {
-    for each enemies in range 1 of target in parallel do {
+    for each enemies of caster in range 1 of target in parallel do {
       deal physical 4 damage to it from caster
     }
   };